VarunKarthick1904/Portfolio-simple-website/README.md

 # Portfolio-simple-website
-This is simple portfolio webpage with HTML &amp; CSS
+This is simple portfolio webpage with Home and contact page with  HTML & CSS